ceejbot/mcm-meta-helper/docs/nexus_docs.md

 Install it from the archive here on the Nexus, or from the [releases on GitHub](https://github.com/ceejbot/mcm-meta-helper/releases/).
 Put it in your path somewhere and fire up a terminal with your favorite shell.
 Change directories to your mod, then run the tool to check.
 Here are the three checks it can run for you:

-`mcm-meta-helper check`: Reports on missing translations or translations that are provided but unused in the JSON files.
+`mcm-meta-helper check <language>`: Reports on missing translations or translations that are provided but unused in the JSON files.

+`mcm-meta-helper check all`: Check all languages found in the mod's `Interface/Translations/` directory for missing and unused translations.

-`mcm-meta-helper update`: Adds stubs for missing translations to all detected translation files with omissions.
+`mcm-meta-helper update`: Updates all translation files that are missing translations with stubs for the missing entries.

 `mcm-meta-helper validate`: Validates the mod's `config.json` file (in `mcm/config/MOD_NAME/config.json`) against the official MCM Helper schema.
 This often reports errors with valid and working config files, so you shouldn't use this to replace testing.
 The schema has possibly drifted a bit from the reality of the code.

-The tool has a number of options to make checking your mods easier.
+The tool has some options to make checking your mods easier.
 For instance, to check a mod that isn't the current directory, pass `--moddir /path/to/mod`.
 Run `mcm-meta-helper <command> --help` to get help for a specific command.
+If a check fails, the tool exits with a non-zero status code.

+You can control the verbosity of the reporting output by using `--verbose` or `-v` to make it chattier, and `--quiet` to make it quieter.

+## Things the tool does not do

+It does not look for translation tags appearing in Papyrus source or in any other code.
+It only rummages through the json files looking for tags.

 ## Full help output